Procurement: Acquisition processes

 Some aspects of a procurement process may need to be initiated ahead of the majority of the project, for example where there are extensive lead times.
 Such cases may be referred to as "advance procurement".

-Many writers also refer to procurement as a cyclical process, which commences with a definition of business needs and develops a specification, identifies suppliers and adopted appropriate methods for consulting with them, inviting and evaluating proposals, secures on contract and takes delivery of a new asset or accepts performance of a service, manages the ownership of the asset or the delivery of the service and reaches an end-of-life point where the asset becomes due for replacement or the service contract terminates.
+Many writers also refer to procurement as a cyclical process, which commences with a definition of business needs and develops a specification, undertakes search activities or places advertising aimed at identifying suppliers and adopts appropriate methods for consulting with them, inviting and evaluating proposals, secures on contract and takes delivery of a new asset or accepts performance of a service, manages the ownership of the asset or the delivery of the service and reaches an end-of-life point where the asset becomes due for replacement or the service contract terminates.
 At this point the cycle would recommence.
+Bunn notes that search activities are a central preliminary action to be undertaken before buying decisions can be made.

+The Chartered Institute of Procurement & Supply (CIPS) recommends involvement of procurement staff and skills from an early stage in the cycle, noting that such "early procurement involvement" can have a beneficial impact on the nature and timing of any approach to market, the specification and the sourcing strategy and supplier selection approach adopted.

+Decision-making

+Procurement decisions fall along a continuum from simple buying transactions to more complex buyer-supplier collaborations, and the buying behaviour of staff involved in purchasing decision-making has been widely studied.
+There is a consensus among scholars and marketing managers that buyers utilise various decision processes as appropriate to each buying situation, and some purchasing decisions are especially complex.
+Some writers treat purchasing decisions as examples of rational behaviour made in the context of a business aim such as profit maximisation and make the assumption that decision-makers have access to the information they need for their decision.
+Feldman and Cordozo questioned this approach in a 1969 article, suggesting that industrial buyer decision-making had similarities with consumer buying behaviour.
+David T. Wilson suggested in a 1971 article that an individual buyer's personality should be considered in understanding buyers' decision processes.
+Three distinct personality traits have been described in the literature on this subject: